 If you want more flexibility in your photo storage, there are several very good options.
-But expect to pay something for more features and space, although, considering what you get, they are not especially expensive.
+But expect to pay something for more features and space.
+Considering what you get, however, they are not especially expensive.

 Flickr is the granddaddy of photo sharing sites but is a little more restrictive under new ownership.
 Beginning early in 2019, free accounts (with ads) are limited to 1000 images and videos, a big drop from the previous 1 terrabyte of storage.
 Pro accounts with unlimited storage and no ads are $50 per year.

 Photobucket is not as well known as Flickr but has been around almost as long.
 They also offer a free, ad-supported level, with 2gb of storage, and paid levels starting at $50 per year for 25gb.

 Irista, although owned by Canon, is not restricted to users of their cameras.
 Their free level includes 15gb of storage space and paid plans start at $2.25 a month for 100gb of storage.

 All allow you to keep selected images private, to create albums and other groups of photos, as well as providing the code necessary to embed your photo into another web page.